AdaCore/training_material/courses/fundamentals_of_ada/README.md

 ## New Naming Scheme

-Under the new naming scheme being introduced via epic https://gitlab.adacore-it.com/groups/feng/training/-/epics/43, we will treat every concept as a module, and variations on the concept (intro/advanced/etc) will have its variation tagged onto the end of the module name.
+A new naming scheme is in work, which will treat every concept as a module, and variations on the concept (intro/advanced/etc) will have its variation tagged onto the end of the module name.
 So, for example, the "Basic Types" module will be appear in the directory as follows